 Sharp, non-rusty tools are important for the ease and safety of performing gardening tasks.
-A flat file can be used to sharpen the blades on a set of pruning shears or lawn mower.
-Sharp blades cut rather than tear or bruise tissue.
+A flat file can be used to sharpen the blades on a set of pruning shears or a lawn mower.
+Sharp blades cut rather than tear or bruise plant tissue.
 Many diseases enter turfgrass plants through damaged tissue, so a clean cut will help reduce disease problems.

 When sharpening with a flat file, wear a pair of gloves to reduce the risk of cutting yourself on the sharpened edge.
 Long, diagonal strokes of the file give a more uniform cutting edge to the tool than short strokes in one spot on a blade.
 If a bench grinder is available, the sharpening goes much more quickly.

 After use, push shovel blades into a five-gallon bucket of oily sand so rust won't form on the blades.
 Wipe pruners and other cutting equipment with an oily rag to prevent rust formation.
-Be careful not to cut yourself on the sharp edges.
+Be careful not to cut yourself on the new sharp edges.

 When sharpening gasoline or electric-powered tools, be sure to disconnect the spark plug and unplug electric tools from the power source.